-Do not feed any wild animals, including birds.
-Consuming human food is unhealthy and encourages aggressive behavior that may require management action.
-All food, trash, coolers, and cooking tools must be kept secure in a bear-proof container unless in immediate use.
+Do not feed any wild animals, including birds, squirrels, and coyotes.
+Consuming human food is unhealthy and encourages aggressive behavior that may require the death of the animal.
+All food, trash, coolers, and cooking tools must be kept secure in a bear-proof container or vehicle unless in immediate use.